Duan-JM/awesome-papers-fewshot/README.md

 - [x] [arXiv 2019] ([paper](https://arxiv.org/pdf/1909.02729.pdf)) A Baseline for Few-shot Image Classification

-## Optimize Based Few-shot Learning
+## Parameter Optimize Based Few-shot Learning
 **One line descriptions:** Generate parameters for the classifier or finetune part of the models

 #### Papers